Shinsentoh/vscode-manage-extensions-workspace/README.md

 # MEW - Workspace Extensions Manager

-Goal: Create Bundles of extensions to have only the necessary extensions enabled for a project and limit memory usage while having different VS Code instance run another set of extensions.\
-Apply one or more bundles of extensions on any project/workspace.

-In a few words, bundles are a set of extensions designed to load these latter on a specific project without worrying of your ESlint extension running on a different powershell project for instance.
+Goal: MEW will let you define bundles that you can select (one or many) and use for a specific workspace.\
+You can define a bundle once and use it on different workspaces along with other bundles if needed.\
+Those bundles are available through all VS Code instances, but when you select one or more bundle(s) for a workspace, that set of extensions only apply to this specific workspace.\
+Meaning that you can have bundles A, D and I for the Folder 1 (first vs code instance) and bundles A, B and C for folder 2 (2nd vs code instance), and so on with as many folder you want.\

-You are in charge, use them as you like!
+Create as many bundles as you want, use them as you like!

+## Vocabulary
+bundle: a set of VS Code extensions.\
+profile: a set of selected bundles per workspace.\
+workspace: a folder or [multi-root workspace](https://code.visualstudio.com/docs/editor/workspaces#_multiroot-workspaces).\

 ## Features

 ### Main features

-- :white_check_mark: create bundles that have one or more extensions, shared across any VS Code instance (sharing the same User Profile).
+- :white_check_mark: create bundles that have one or more extensions, shared across any VS Code instance (VS Code instances need to share the same user profile directory).
-- :white_check_mark: edit a bundle (add/remove extensions)
+- :white_check_mark: edit a bundle (add/remove extensions from it).
-- :white_check_mark: delete a profile
+- :white_check_mark: delete one or more bundles.
-- :white_check_mark: select one or more bundle(s) and load extensions for current project/workspace.
+- :white_check_mark: select one or more bundle(s) and load extensions for current workspace.

 ### Nice to have:
-- :white_check_mark: While in the Add/remove extensions list, handle extension that uses i18n in their package.json (ie: %extension.displayName.title% becomes 'whatever value was set for this language or fallback to english in the package.nsl.[lang].json')
+- :white_check_mark: While in the Add/Remove extensions list, handle extension that uses i18n in their package.json (ie: %extension.displayName.title% becomes 'whatever value was set for this language or fallback to english in the package.nsl[.lang].json')
-- :white_check_mark: add a statusBar with the selected bundle name loaded or 'bundles ...' for many bundles or 'none' if no bundle is selected.
-Clicking it let you choose bundles to use for this project/workspace.
+- :white_check_mark: add a statusBar with the selected bundle name loaded or 'N bundles' for many bundles or 'none' if no bundle is selected.
+Clicking on it opens the command palette filtered on MEW available commands. (mostly for people that doesn't use command palette shortcut, could add a user setting to directly select bundles to use for this workspace instead)
 - :white_check_mark: when creating a bundle, precheck the currently active extensions in VS Code.
-- :bulb: have an optional project file settings like a .mew file that would let a team configure a list of extensions to be used for this project, show a prompt that would allow you to install and load them.
+- :bulb: have an optional project file settings like a .mewrc.json file that would let a team configure a list of extensions to be used for this project, show a prompt that would allow you to install missing ones and load them (see [`mew.workspace.autoLoad` and `mew.workspace.autoLoad`](#mewrcjson) for details).
 Must handle TrustedWorkspace opt-in before doing anything (https://code.visualstudio.com/api/extension-guides/workspace-trust)
-- :bulb: When extensions are installed while bundles are in use, let user choose if it should be added to the current bundles in use
+- :bulb: When extensions are installed while bundles are in use, let user choose if it should be added to the current bundles in use (see [`mew.workspace.autoAdd`](#extension-view-panel) for details)
-- :bulb: When extensions are uninstalled while bundles are in use, let user choose if it should be removed from the current bundles in use (add a setting to prevent prompt or automatically remove it without asking)
+- :bulb: When extensions are uninstalled while bundles are in use, let user choose if it should be removed from the current bundles in use (see [`mew.workspace.autoRemove`](#extension-view-panel) for details)
+- :white_check_mark: 'Settings Sync' should keep our bundles across computers.
-- :white_check_mark: Check if the extension 'Settings Sync' can keep our workspaces configuration of selected bundles across computers.
+- :bulb: 'Settings Sync' should keep our workspaces configuration across computers.
-- :bulb: implement workspace setting sync through global state (see 'Settings Sync Configuration' section for reason).
 - :bulb: investigate if all vscode windows that share the same active bundle, could be reloaded if this bundle was edited. (based on a setting)
-- :bulb: determine what to do when an extension state changes from the extension viewpanel
+- :bulb: determine what to do when an extension is enabled or disabled from the extension viewpanel.
-- :bulb: add settings to specify :
-    - should we reload window when active bundle is edited ? all windows that shares the same active bundle ?
 - :bulb: add localization on package. (very last priority)
 - :white_check_mark: add webpack to bundle vsix package.
-- :white_check_mark: Download automatically the right sqlite3 driver for your platform at first run, if it doesn't exists, notify user, he won't be able to use this extension at all.
+- :white_check_mark: Download automatically the right sqlite3 driver for your platform at first run, if it doesn't exists, notify user, he won't be able to use this extension at all and help him uninstall it.
 - :bulb: Add unit tests using Jest
 - :bulb: Add a logger and/or vscode-extension-telemetry to get fatal exceptions on azure insights ?
+- :bulb: Add a performance logger, in dev only, to optimize memory usage.
 ## Extension Settings
+### General
 - `mew.ignoredListExtensions`:\
 Extensions's state won't be changed by MEW, these extensions won't be listed when creating or editing bundles.
 - `mew.ignoreRemoteExtensions`: \